asmaamosaad99/asmaamosaad9/README.md

 # asmaamosaad9
 To delete a local branch    git branch -d dev

-To delete a remote branch    git push origin :branch_name
+To delete a remote branch    git push origin :dev